Nicholas-BI/bakery-efficiency-score/README.md

 1. Normalize each metric to [1–2]
 2. Apply user-defined exponents for nonlinear influence
-3. Dynamically multiply preferred metrics and divide by penalized, based on context
+3. Multiply preferred metrics, divide by penalized
 4. Rank by resulting score in current context

 📄 [See Measures Overview](./docs/measures_overview.md)